Infant feeding

-We aim to provide encouragement, support and up-to-date information to enable you to breastfeed your baby confidently and successfully.
-If you choose to bottle feed your baby we aim to enable you to do so as safely as possible.
+We aim to provide encouragement, support and up to date information to enable you to breastfeed your baby confidently and successfully.
+If you choose to bottle feed your baby we aim to support you to do so as safely as possible.

-For information to help you decide how you would like to feed you baby Unicef’s baby friendly initiative resources provide information and advice on a range of issues around caring for babies and families.
+To help you decide how you would like to feed your baby Unicef’s baby friendly initiative resources provide information and advice on caring for babies and families which also includes advice on hand expressing.
+You can also find support from:

-Many mums find some support with breastfeeding helpful.
+Many mums find support with breastfeeding helpful.
 This can be at any time, from pregnancy and getting started, to your child’s final breastfeeds.
-You can get breastfeeding support in the following ways, depending on what suits you.

 NHS Kent and Medway’s BesideYou website is full of helpful information and support for breastfeeding mothers.